Product Sales Agreement

 1. Parties.
 These terms represent the agreement ("Agreement") that governs the purchase of products and services from the [SUPPLIER NAME] ("Supplier") by the [CUSTOMER NAME] ("Customer").

 2. Purchase Orders

 2.1.
 Use of Standard Form.
-The Customer shall submit Product purchase orders on the Supplier's standard form.
+The Purchaser shall submit Product purchase orders on the Supplier's standard form.